polybjorn/polybjorn.github.io/pages/about.md

 I think I have become comfortable juggling all of this because I try to keep a minimal digital footprint, and I organize as much as possible using Eagle.
 I would however not be able to do any of it without the people I've met in Mandal.

-Reach out using telegram or email linked at the bottom of the page.
+Reach out using Telegram or email linked at the bottom of the page.
 Thanks you!

 <div class="row">
 {% include about/skills.html title="Programming skills" source=site.data.programming-skills %}